3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Nozomi bullet train on the Tokaido-Sanyo Shinkansen line (2 hr 15 min, 4 stops, ~$85)

-The undeniably best way to reach Kyoto from Tokyo is via the shinkansen bullet train network, or high-speed railway lines in Japan known for their comfort and speed.
-Using magnetic levitation to float above the tracks and eliminate friction, these trains can reach top speeds of nearly 200 mph while still maintaining a remarkable safety record, as the lines in Japan have had no passenger fatalities in over 50 years of operation.
-When it comes to reaching Kyoto, the Nozomi is the fastest train service since it only stops at major stations with multiple departures per hour in each direction.
-Since time is money, why settle for anything less than the fastest option?
+The best way to reach Kyoto from Tokyo is via the shinkansen bullet train, or high-speed railways in Japan known for their comfort and speed.
+Using magnetic levitation to float and eliminate friction, these trains reach top speeds of nearly 200 mph while maintaining a remarkable safety record, having no passenger fatalities in over 50 years of operation.

 Pro Tip: